vertexproject/synapse/docs/synapse/userguides/ug011_storm_basics.rst

 Storm operators function similar to a programming language, where the operator acts as a function and the operator's parameters act as input to that function.
 With very few exceptions, all Storm operators can be used at the Synapse command line by invoking the Synapse ``ask`` command, calling the appropriate Storm operator, and passing appropriate parameters to the operator; this is known as **operator syntax** and provides the most complete access to Storm's functionality.

-While operator syntax is both detailed and complete, it has a few drawbacks:
+While Storm's operator syntax is both detailed and complete, it has a few drawbacks:

 * It can feel very "code-like", particularly to analysts or other Synapse users who are not programmers.
-* It has few optimizations, meaning that every operator and its associated parameters must be typed in full; this can become tedious for users who interact heavily with Synapse using Storm.
+* It has few optimizations, meaning that every operator and its associated parameters must be typed in full.
+This can become tedious for users who interact heavily with Synapse using Storm.

 To address these issues, Storm also supports what is known as **macro syntax.** Macro syntax acts as a sort of "shorthand" through techniques such as: